chenlijun99/vrenamer/README.md

 # vrenamer
 A mass video renamer based on the episode number

-**OMG!
-I found out I've reinvented the wheel.
-Even the name is the same...**
-But at least it's been a nice exercise in bash scripting
+This is just a very rudimentary version of already existing mass renamers, though it has been a nice exercise for me in bash scripting.